 Can I transfer my place if I am unable to run?

 We know that runners get ill or injured from time to time and find they cannot take part in the run.
 We try to be accommodating about race transfers as much as we can.
 If you are able to find someone to run in your place we are happy to arrange a transfer.
+We cannot transfer your place to a different hoohaah run with less than 1 month’s notice.
 For health and safety reasons you MUST notify us of the person taking your place along with their date of birth and any medical details we might need to know about.
 However, we do get very busy in the week before an event and late transfers might well have to be processed on race day rather than ahead of time if the chips have already been allocated to runners.

 How do I get my race time?